Skip to content

 September 3, 2025

-Breast cancer is one of the leading causes of death among women, with obesity being a significant factor.
+Breast cancer (BC) is one of the leading causes of death among women, with obesity being a significant factor.
 Mammary adipose tissue (MAT) dysfunction in obesity creates a tumor-supportive environment, leading to increased risk.
-In obesity, MAT undergoes significant changes, including increased adiposity, chronic inflammation, aromatase overexpression, insulin resistance, and altered adipokine signaling, collectively fostering a […]
+In obesity, MAT undergoes significant changes, including increased adiposity, chronic inflammation, aromatase overexpression, insulin resistance, and altered adipokine signaling, collectively fostering […]

 Elvina Jeyakumar